open-telemetry/opentelemetry-go/log/DESIGN.md

 The backwards compatibility is achieved using the `embedded` design pattern that is already used in Trace API and Metrics API.

+Additionally, the `Logger.Emit` functionality can be extended by adding new exported fields and methods to the `Record` struct.

 ## Benchmarking

 The benchmarks takes inspiration from [`slog`](https://pkg.go.dev/log/slog),